AzureAD/microsoft-authentication-library-for-go/README.md

 **MSAL Go is a new addition to the MSAL family of libraries, not yet in public preview, that has been made available to gauge customer interest and to gather early feedback from the community.
 We welcome all contributors (see [CONTRIBUTING.md](https://github.com/AzureAD/microsoft-authentication-library-for-go/blob/dev/CONTRIBUTING.md)) to help us grow our list of supported MSAL SDKs.**

-The MSAL library for Go is part of the [Microsoft identity platform for developers](https://aka.ms/aaddevv2) (formerly named Azure AD) v2.0.
-It enables you to acquire security tokens to call protected APIs.
-It uses industry standard OAuth2 and OpenID Connect.
+The Microsoft Authentication Library (MSAL) for Go enables applications to integrate with the Microsoft identity platform.
+It allows you to sign in users or apps with Microsoft identities ([Azure AD](https://azure.microsoft.com/services/active-directory/), [Microsoft Accounts](https://account.microsoft.com) and [Azure AD B2C](https://azure.microsoft.com/services/active-directory-b2c/) accounts) and obtain tokens to call Microsoft APIs such as [Microsoft Graph](https://graph.microsoft.io/) or your own APIs registered with the Microsoft identity platform.
+It is built using industry standard OAuth2 and OpenID Connect protocols.

+We have not yet released the first public preview of this library so the latest code resides in the `dev` branch.

 Quick links: